juniorsundarCasual/TGT/vault/volume-2.chapter-154.md

 "I-" Chiani muttered in confusion.
 "I can't feel anything?"

 "It's in effect," Josie added.
-"We can begin now, Young miss."
+"We can begin now, Young Miss."

 "No one touches the patient with anything that is NOT first sanitised or coated with a layer of pure mana," Jean reminded.